SUPPLY OF MONEY AND FACTORS AFFECTING ITS DISTRIBUTION,

 FACTORS AFFECTING THE SUPPLY OF MONEY

-If the bank rate is high it will discourage banks from borrowing, discounting of deposits commercial banks are expected to keep with them.
+If the bank rate is high it will discourage banks from borrowing, and discounting of deposits commercial banks are expected to keep with them.

 cash reserve is high, the supply of money

 Demand for excess reserves: When commercial banks demand for excess reserves, the supply of money will increase.

 - market concept

-check out these recent posts
+Check out these recent post